joeypizzas/odin-calculator/planning.md

-# Planning and pseudocode for etch-a-sketch game
+# Planning and pseudocode for calculator
 ## Does your program have a user interface?
 What will it look like?
 What functionality will the interface have?
 - Calculator has user interface.
 - Top of calculator has display that shows ongoing calculation.
 Eg: shows numbers you click or result of calculation.